Contact

 back

-Altoona Jewish Community School, The joint “Sunday School” is a partnership of Agudath Achim, Temple Beth Israel, and the Federation.
-It is administered by a committee composed of three representatives of each congregation and the chairperson appointed by the Federation.
+Altoona Jewish Community School, The joint “Sunday School” is a partnership of Agudath Achim and Temple Beth Israel.
+It is administered by a committee composed of two representatives of each congregation and the chairperson.
 Parents, the congregations, and the Federation share the overall costs of operation.
-The Federation took over the clerical and accounting functions for the school beginning with the 2005-06 school year.

-Celebrate Diversity, Established in 1993 to introduce diversity awareness programs into local junior highs to “erase intolerance and raise awareness about attitudes of prejudice.”
+Celebrate Diversity, Established in 1993 to introduce diversity awareness programs into local middle and junior high schools to “erase intolerance and raise awareness about attitudes of prejudice.”
 There is annual teacher training and four student education days, including a visit to the National Holocaust Museum.
 Approximately 300 children per year participate.
 Federation is a co-sponsor and one of the founders of the program.
 We fund the transportation costs for the trip to the Holocaust Museum.

-Ecumenical Conference of Altoona-Interfaith Committee, This local association works against racism and promotes interfaith understanding through dialogue, educational programs, and advocacy with local governmental agencies.
+Ecumenical Conference of Altoona-Interfaith Committee, This local association works against racism and promotes interfaith understanding through dialogue, educational programs, and advocacy.
+Federation funds are used for operating the summer educational series.

 Family/Community Education, The goal is to increase religious observance; especially in the home.
 Federation funds are available for education and enrichment programs for the whole family.
 Programs could include Shabbatons, parallel learning with paid presenters in Sunday school, teacher training, or a part time staff person.

 Holocaust Remembrance and Education Programs, The primary focus is on promoting Holocaust education in local school districts.
-Holocaust survivors, videos and literature have been made available to Junior and Senior highs as well as colleges.
-In the last three years over 7500 students have heard directly from a survivor about the lessons of the Holocaust.
+Holocaust survivors, videos and literature have been made available to Junior and Senior high schools as well as colleges.
+In the last ten years over 16,000 students have heard directly from a survivor about the lessons of the Holocaust.
 An interfaith Holocaust memorial service is sometimes conducted in coordination with the Temple and Synagogue.

 Jewish Memorial Center, The center opened in 1949 to serve the social, recreational and educational needs of the Jewish community.
 In recent years it has mainly served the general community as a sports facility (mainly basketball) and for bingo.
 Thousands of local children have used the JMC and it serves as our “face” to the community.
 Some Jewish activities are still held there.
 The Federation office is located at the JMC with no charge for rent or utilities.
 Federation dollars are utilized for the JMC’s general operating expenses.